NoMamesWey1/Alpha-Beta-Pruning-TicTacToe/README.md

 # Tic-Tac-Toe with Alpha-Beta Pruning

-This is a Python implementation of the Tic-Tac-Toe game using the Alpha-Beta Pruning optimization technique in the Minimax algorithm.

 ## Problem Statement

 The task is to design a Tic-Tac-Toe game where the computer player uses the Alpha-Beta Pruning technique to make optimal moves.
 The Alpha-Beta Pruning is a modification of the minimax algorithm, which helps reduce the number of nodes evaluated in the search tree.